 Herriman pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Herriman is none Tomorrow (26 June 2026) levels are similar - cypress at low levels, grass at medium levels, willow at low levels.
-Over the following five days cypress, grass, and willow will decrease.
+Today (16 July) pollen in Herriman is medium; grass is medium.
+Tomorrow (17 July 2026) levels are similar - grass remains medium, ragweed at low levels.
+Over the following five days grass and ragweed will increase.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app